M-Farheen/Call-Centre-Dashboard/README.md

 # Call Center Dashboard

 ## Introduction
-This dashboard provides a real-time overview of the performance of our call center operations.
+This dashboard provides a real-time overview of the performance of a call center operations.
 It is designed to help call center managers and supervisors monitor key metrics and identify areas for improvement.
 This Dashboard is made in microsoft Excel and a fake data been used.

 ## Key Metrics
 The dashboard displays the following key metrics: